A fairy tale Orient Express

 Magical atmosphere

 And this magical train, from one border to the other, reduced the time from 2’5 months to 80 hours with a spring car.
 The train was crossing the Alps, arriving in Istanbul after an 80-hour journey via Budapest and Bucharest.
 Diplomats, civil servants and journalists of French, German, Austrian and Ottoman origin were travelling on the first expedition of the Orient Express, which started from Paris in 1883.
 Edmond About, a reporter for The Times Newspaper, who was among the passengers, published his journey memories in his book “De Ponteise à Stamboul” in 1884.
 Who is not among the famous passengers who travel by train from Paris to Varna Port and then arrive in Istanbul by ship?
-Members of all European dynasties, the wealthiest businessmen, movie and television stars, and the upper class, whose every move the media loves to talk about and whose lives are enticed, have come.
+Members of all European dynasties, the wealthiest business people, movie and television stars, and the upper class, whose every move the media loves to talk about and whose lives are enticed, have come.
 Our train saw two world wars, so politicians, bureaucrats, diplomats, high-ranking soldiers and spies were also found on the train.
 King George V of the United Kingdom, King Ferdinand I of Bulgaria, and King George II of Belgium.
-Leopold, French President Paul Dechanel, Spy Mata Hari, Spy Lawrens of Arabia, US President Theodore Roosevelt, US President Harry Truman, Indian Independence Movement leader Mahatma Gandhi are among these names.
+Leopold, French President Paul Dechanel, Spy Mata Hari, Spy Lawrence of Arabia, US President Theodore Roosevelt, US President Harry Truman, and Indian Independence Movement leader Mahatma Gandhi are among these names.
 Let’s not forget the writers and filmmakers, of course.
-Sarah Bernhardt, Eleonora Duse, Edward Stirling, Maurice Chevalier, Marlene Dietrich, Richard Strauss, Maria Callas, Greta Garbo are just a few of them.
+Sarah Bernhardt, Eleonora Duse, Edward Stirling, Maurice Chevalier, Marlene Dietrich, Richard Strauss, Maria Callas, and Greta Garbo are just a few.
 Scientist Albert Einstein and Sigmund Freud, the founder of psychoanalysis, were among those who preferred to live in this fairy tale land.

 The encounter of people who did not know each other before in the magnificent background of the train, in an environment where they could not escape temporarily, created a very striking resource for the writers.